PacificCommunity/ofp-sam-yft-review/notes/questions.md

 ---

+The overarching reason for this YFT assessment review is the question:

+**Why was the 2020 assessment more optimistic than the previous assessment?**

 **A1.a** Which fisheries, if any, should be grouped in terms of selectivity?

 **A1.b** Should one longline fishery within each region have a non-decreasing